shashi-bhushan-tarai/Landing-Page/README.md

 # Landing page using HTML & CSS
-i created this responsive landing page using HTML & CSS
+i created this landing page using HTML & CSS